WWBX: Digital only

 This was done to make room for an all-sports talk format at the 98.5 FM frequency, known as "98.5 The Sports Hub" WBZ-FM.
 WBCN's Toucher and Rich morning show began broadcasting on WBZ-FM on August 14, 2009.
-WBCN's afternoon DJ Rob Poole, known on air as "Hardy," announced on his final WBCN show that he will co-host a sports-themed show on WBZ-FM on Saturday mornings.
+WBCN's afternoon DJ Rob Poole, known on air as "Hardy", announced on his final WBCN show that he would co-host a sports-themed show on WBZ-FM on Saturday mornings.

-In order to keep the intellectual property of WBCN intact, without another station in Boston making claim to it, CBS Radio parked the WBCN call letters on WFNA, a station located at 1660 AM in Charlotte, North Carolina.
+To keep the intellectual property of WBCN intact, without another station in Boston making claim to it, CBS Radio parked the WBCN call letters on WFNA, a station located at 1660 AM in Charlotte, North Carolina.
 The Charlotte station was a semi-satellite of WFNZ 610 AM, known then as "The Franchise", an all sports talk station.
 The FCC approved the transfer in the spring of 2009.
 As part of the switch, the WBMX call letters were parked on 1660 AM in Charlotte from July 29, 2009, until WBCN signed off for the last time at 104.1 in Boston on August 12, 2009.
 On September 14, 2009, WBCN split from WFNZ and became "America's Talk", a conservative-leaning talk station.
 It returned to sports programming in 2013 as a full-time satellite of CBS Sports Radio.

 WBCN Free Form Rock

 "WBCN Free Form Rock" (originally "WBCN Free Form 104", then "Free Form BCN") was a digital-only radio station broadcasting on the Internet and in the Boston radio market on WZLX 100.7 HD3.
 The station, programmed by BCN's original 1969 program director, Sam Kopper, began airing in February 2009 as "WBCN Free Form 104", airing, until the demise of the original WBCN, on 104.1 HD2.
 Since WBCN's change to digital-only, the station was known as "Free Form BCN" and then "WBCN Free Form Rock" by late September 2009.
 WBCN Free Form Rock was formatted essentially the same as WBCN's 104.1 FM's 1968-88 incarnation (a great deal of rock, rock's related genres, and new music), different from the modern rock format that was carried on 98.5-HD2.
 "WBCN Free Form Rock" was formatted to play multiple music genres (including rock, jazz, the blues, and country).
 WBCN Free Form Rock was advertised to be a replica of the original WBCN format circa 1968 to the early 1990s, playing any song it wants, including rock and relative genres.
 In late 2009, the station begun to increase its DJ'd programming.
 While it was automated most of the time, it was increasing its live weekdays, and hinting about the potential for more programming as listenership increased.
-However, on January 29, 2016, "WBCN Free Form Rock" was dropped from WZLX-HD3 and flipped to adult standards as "The Lounge."
+However, on January 29, 2016, "WBCN Free Form Rock" was dropped from WZLX-HD3 and flipped to adult standards as "The Lounge".
 On December 19, 2017, the HD3 channel was removed.